 There is a significant difference in the early detection of errors in the MDD paradigm compared with traditional object-oriented or procedural development using a conventional programming language compiler.
 In PICML, OCL constraints are used to define the static semantics of the modeling language, thereby disallowing invalid systems to be built using PICML.
 In other words, PICML enforces the paradigm of "correct-by-construction."
-For example, the constraint shown in Constraint Listing 1 is a PICML constraint, that checks that the type of a receptacle matches either the corresponding facet's type, or that the receptacle is a super type of the facet type.
-This is a good example of a constraint that ensures the type compatibility of components that are composed to form an assembly.
+Sidebar 1 shows an example of a constraint defined in the PICML metamodel.